By Kaitlyn Ersek on Feb 28, 2019 10:04:25 AM

 #2 Maintaining Crop Yields Is A No Brainer?

 No conversation around switching regenerative agricultural practices would be complete without addressing yield.
 According to the Nature Conservancy Organization, regenerative agricultural practices “reduce the risk of yield loss due to stressors, and can bring about a material increase in crop yields and quality.”
-Other reports from the Rodale Institute shows that yields can be maintained and at times increased (See benefit #3).
+Other reports from the Rodale Institute show that yields can be maintained and at times increased (See benefit #3).

 We should be open to exploring whether or not we can maintain crop yields with regenerative agricultural practices and there is no better way to get proof than by trying it on a portion of your own farm.